MAYANK-TRIPATH/MAYANK-TRIPATH/README.md

-### Hi there, I am Mayank 👋
+### Hi👋 I am Mayank, Fullstack developer from India.
-Enginerring student looking to join the workforce to gain real-World experience.
-Ability to complete tasks on time in both individual and team setting.Dependable and reliable, ready to learn and utilize my skills and grow with the company.
+Dedicated and proactive final year engineering student specializing in information technology, equipped with comprehensive skills in the MERN stack.
+Demonstrated ability to deliver high-quality results within deadlines, both independently and collaboratively.
+Known for dependability, reliability, and a strong work ethic.
+Committed to utilizing technical expertise and problem-solving skills to contribute to innovative projects and achieve successful outcomes in dynamic team environments.